pdias/SamlBundle/Resources/doc/index.md

 For details about user provider check the [User Provider](user_provider.md) documentation.

-Step 6: Import SamlSpBundle routing
+Step 6: Import SamlBundle routing
 -----------------------------------

 You need to import routing files with default paths for SAML login, assertion consumer, logout, discovery and metadata.